 So what should you wear?

-The other option for hot days at the races is a linen suit, as this material is famously airy.
+The best option for hot days at the races is a linen suit, as this material is famously airy.
 Our linen-blend suits come with a slight stretch to help them bounce back from creasing, and they come in versatile hues of blue and stone.
 Khaki tones and double-breasted styles are also in the mix, offering bolder, on-trend alternatives that still look and feel smart.
 By contrasting with indigo or stone chinos, you’ll get more wearing options from your race day outfit.

 There’s no reason why you can’t look race-day appropriate in the rain when you wear a performance suit.
 Their wool-rich fabric makes these suits breathable but they have a secret superpower – an invisible Teflon coating that repels water and stains (even handier when a drink is always within a metre-radius).
 It means water will run off your suit in droplets, rather than soaking through.
 Go for one in a bright shade like aqua to stand out or choose something more understated with a milled grey or royal blue version.